If you love Blueberry Muffins, you are going to love my Blueberry Chia Muffins with Lemon and Ginger – and so will all the family!

 You Can Use Fresh or Frozen Blueberries for Blueberry Chia Muffins

 One of the best things about my Blueberry Chia Muffins with Lemon and Ginger is that you can use either fresh or frozen blueberries.
-You don’t even have to thaw the frozen berries.
-This means that you can enjoy muffins that taste of summer all year round!
+This means that you can enjoy muffins that taste of summer all year round.
+You don’t even have to thaw the frozen berries!

-The trick with both fresh and frozen berries is to combine them with the flour mixture before you mix the wet and dry ingredients together.
-Not only does this prevent the blueberries from sticking or sinking, it also helps stop ‘bleeding’.
-(You know, when blueberry muffins end up a light shade of purple all the way through).
+Whether you use blueberries that are fresh or frozen, always remember to combine them with the flour mixture before you mix the wet and dry ingredients together.
+This stops the blueberries from sticking or sinking.
+Plus it ensures the blueberries don’t ‘bleed’ into the batter and leave your muffins a light shade of purple all the way through.

 Love making muffins?
 Don’t miss these Wholesome Muffin Recipes Your Family Will Love!